jas-writes-code/autokick/README.md

-# equitybot
+# autokick
-Custom bot for the EP server.
+Custom bot that kicks users who fail to verify after a set period of time.

 You'll need discord.py, obviously.
 Also fill in the info in config.json with the following details: